avilabss/vimeo-video-downloader/README.md

 7. Under **Headers > General** you will find **Request URL**
 8. Make sure it ends with **/master.json?base64_init=1**
 9. Copy that url and use it as the value for **master_url**
-10. Run the script and the video would be downloaded!
+10. Run the script: **python vimeo_downloader.py https://...**

 # To-Do
-- Implementation for giving a merged output
-- Implement quality selector
+- Implement quality selector, Downloades with max quality as of now
-- Make a cli tool